 Degree Requirements.
-Incoming doctoral students are required to complete a one-year introductory sequence as a cohort.
-The sequence is comprised of courses in Perspectives on Classrooms, Learning and Teaching (EDUC 8210); Introduction to Educational Research and Policy (EDUC 8220); Quantitative Research Methods (EDUC 8230/8240); and Qualitative Research Methods (EDUC 8250/8260).
-In the second year, students also enroll in the Doctoral Seminar in Multiculturalism and Education (EDUC 8014).
+Incoming doctoral students are a part of a cohort, and are required to complete a one-year core course sequence.
+The sequence is comprised of course topics such as Multiculturalism, Perspectives on Classrooms, Learning and Teaching, Introduction to Educational Research and Policy, Quantitative Research Methods and Qualitative Research Methods.
 All other required course work is determined by the student’s program area.

 Fifty-six semester hours of course work beyond the master’s degree is the normal requirement for the PhD.
 All program areas committees have outlined a program appropriate for individuals pursuing study in their area, and students are expected to follow that program unless they have arranged appropriate substitutions in advance with their advisor and the associate dean for graduate studies.

 No continuing education work is accepted for the PhD.

 Culture/Language Requirement.
 The culture/language requirement consists of two components: a Multiculturalism course and a language component.
 Introductory language courses (see item one below) are recorded on the Degree Plan form as having satisfied the language requirement but may not be listed as doctoral course work.
 To fulfill the language component one of three options are possible:

 - Satisfactory completion of two semesters of college-level conversational language course taken at an accredited institution within the three years preceding admission with a grade of C- or better.
 The conversational language requirement also can be met by: